nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The Command component contains the sub classes of the features that will be executed.

-The command Object is executed by the main method in FridgeFriend.
+The command object is executed by the main method in `FridgeFriend`.
 The execution of the command can affect the fridge.
-After the execution, the results of the command object is pass to the UI.
-The results of the command instruct the Ui to display the message return to the user.
+After the execution, the results of the command object is passed to the `Ui` which displays the message to the user.

 ![Command Class Diagram](diagrams/diagram_images/CommandClassDiagram.png)

-The ***Command Class Diagram*** given above shows how the Command interacts with Fridge class.
+The ***Command Class Diagram*** given above shows how the Command interacts with `Fridge` class.

-The Command Component consist of 11 sub class which each command represents a features.
+The Command Component consists of 11 subclasses where each class represents a command feature.

 * **`AddCommand`**: Add a new food object to the fridge or add the quantity of existing food item with same parameters when executed.
-* **`RemoveCommand`**: Remove a portion of food quantity from a particular food in the fridge when executed.
+* **`RemoveCommand`**: Remove a portion of food from a particular food in the fridge when executed.
 * **`ListCommand`**: List details of food either by a category, storage location or all off it when executed.
 * **`SearchCommand`**: Search for the food that contains a particular food name.
-* **`ExpiringCommand`**: Provide the list of item that is expiring in a week when executed.
+* **`ExpiringCommand`**: Provide the list of items that are expiring in a week.
-* **`ClearCommand`**: Clear the list of food objects in the fridge object.
+* **`ClearCommand`**: Clear the list of food items in the fridge object.
-* **`HelpCommand`**: List the instruction on how to use all the commands in FridgeFriend.
+* **`HelpCommand`**: List all the commands in `FridgeFriend`.
-* **`RunningLowCommand`**: Provide the food category that are running low compare to the limit set in the Food Category.
+* **`RunningLowCommand`**: Provide the food categories that are running low compared to the limit set for that category.
 * **`SetLimitCommand`**: Change the default quantity limit in that particular Food Category.
-* **`HistoryCommand`**: Display the details of food items that has been added to the fridge.
+* **`HistoryCommand`**: Display the history of all food item additions in the fridge.
-* **`ByeCommand`**: Indicate to the main method to exit the program.
+* **`ByeCommand`**: Exit the application.

 ### Food Component

-The Food component represents the basic `Food` object and related class in FridgeFriend.
+The Food component represents the basic `Food` object and related objects in FridgeFriend.

+![Food Class Diagram](diagrams/diagram_images/FoodClassDiagram.png)

+The ***Food Class Diagram*** given above shows all the classes derived from Food or used in Food operations.

 * `Food` is an abstract class which has multiple child Food classes, distinguished by category.
 This is to facilitate different manipulations on different food categories.
-* `Fridge` maintains the list of `Food` and have methods to add, remove or modify the foods.
+* `Fridge` maintains the list of `Food` and has methods to add, remove or modify the foods.
 * `Fridge` uses `UniqueFoodnameChecker` to perform add tasks under different user input scenarios.
 * Whenever a `Food` object is created or called, exceptions may be thrown.

-![Food Class Diagram](diagrams/diagram_images/FoodClassDiagram.png)

-The ***Food Class Diagram*** given above shows all the classes derived from Food or used in Food operations.

 ### Exception Component